Wound & Hyperbaric Medicine

 That's where our Wound Care Center® can help.
 With state-of-the-art treatments available including debridement, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.
 The Center uses an interdisciplinary model of care, including infectious-disease management, physical therapy, occupational therapy, laboratory evaluation, nutritional management, pain management, diabetes education, and other areas to address total patient health.

 The Wound Care Center is the only center in our primary service area of Wythe and Bland counties.
-The staff includes the program director, nurse manager and nurse practitioner.
+The staff includes the program director, nurse manager, and nurse practitioner.
 Dr. Erin Bowser serves as the medical director and Mark George, director of radiology and imaging services oversees the program.

 Chronic wounds: a growing problem

 It is estimated that 6.7 million people currently live with chronic wounds and that number is expected to grow at more than two percent for the next decade.
 The rising incidence is fueled by an aging population and increasing rates of diseases and conditions such as diabetes, obesity and the late effects of radiation therapy.
 Untreated chronic wounds can lead to diminished quality of life and possibly amputation of the affected limb.
 Chronic wounds represent a cost of more than $50 billion to the healthcare system.
-More than 29 million people (9.5% of population) have diabetes in the United States (US) and almost two million of those people annually will develop a diabetic foot ulcer or other non-healing wound.
+More than 29 million people (9.5% of the population) have diabetes in the United States (US) and almost two million of those people annually will develop a diabetic foot ulcer or other non-healing wounds.
 Advanced wound care aims to prevent amputations and heal patients in a faster and more cost-effective way.